exakat/exakat/docs/Reports.rst

 This represents a topological order in the code.

 Topology displays all dependencies between code structures.
-Such dependencies lead to a code hierachy, which is presented here.
+Such dependencies lead to a code hierarchy, which is presented here.

 There are currently two topology available: